-I've been learning about novel European approaches for creating sustainable urban plant communities for years, most recently traveling to Sweden for a conference on the subject last September, but now I finally have the chance, and the financial resources, to explore these ideas in depth in a real-world experiment.
+I've been learning about novel European approaches for creating sustainable urban plant communities for years, including a trip to Sweden for a conference on the subject in September 2017.
+The Growing Grit project allows me to to explore these ideas in depth in a real-world experiment.

-Some of the approaches being used in Europe include growing plants in deep mineral mulches ( such as gravel or sand ), or artificial substrates ( like green roof soils ) as a way of both reducing soil fertility, allowing for the creation of much more diverse plant communities, and reducing the potential for weed invasions.
+Some of the approaches being used in Europe include growing plants in deep mineral mulches ( such as gravel or sand ), or artificial substrates ( like engineered green roof soils ) as a way of both reducing soil fertility, which allows for the creation of much more diverse plant communities, and reducing the potential for weed invasions.
 Taken together these qualities could enable the creation of designed plantings that are very simple to manage over the long term by maintenance crews who may not have advanced horticultural training.

-In the spring I'll be establishing a trial garden in Prince Edward County to explore how a range of different plant species ( herbaceous perennials, grasses, and bulbs ) perform in our Ontario climate in a range of different substrates ( green roof soils, gravel, sand, and recycled concrete aggregate mixed with compost ).
+In May 2018 I established a trial garden at an elementary school in Prince Edward County to explore how a range of different plant species ( herbaceous perennials, grasses, and bulbs ) perform in our Ontario climate in a range of different substrates ( green roof soils, gravel, sand, and recycled concrete aggregate mixed with compost ).
 A second phase of building to further test different plant species and substrates was established in September.
-The results from the trial garden will yield valuable information that can be adopted in landscape architecture practice to encourage the spread of beautiful, biodiverse and resilient urban plantings of the future.
+The results from the trial garden will yield valuable information that can be adopted in landscape architecture practice to encourage the spread of beautiful, biodiverse and resilient designed plantings.